-- 1..
-Holding such regular meetings as may be necessary and such special meetings as may be called by the Chairman of the Audit Committee or at the request of the independent accountants; - 2.
+- 1. Holding such regular meetings as may be necessary and such special meetings as may be called by the Chairman of the Audit Committee or at the request of the independent accountants; - 2.
 Reviewing the performance of the independent accountants and making recommendations of the Board of Directors regarding the appointment or termination of the independent accountants; - 3.
-Ensuring its receipt from the independent accountants of a formal written statement delineating all relationships between the independent accountants and the Company, consistent with Independence Standards Board Standard; - 4 Actively engaging in a dialogue with the independent accountants with respect to any disclosed relationships or services that may impact the objectivity and independence of the independent accountants and for taking or recommending that the Board of Directors take, appropriate action to oversee the independence of the outside auditor; - 5.
+Ensuring its receipt from the independent accountants of a formal written statement delineating all relationships between the independent accountants and the Company, consistent with Independence Standards Board Standard; - 4.
+Actively engaging in a dialogue with the independent accountants with respect to any disclosed relationships or services that may impact the objectivity and independence of the independent accountants and for taking or recommending that the Board of Directors take, appropriate action to oversee the independence of the outside auditor; - 5.
 Selecting, evaluating and, where appropriate, replacing the independent auditors (or nominating independent auditors) to be proposed for shareholder approval in any proxy statement, which independent auditors shall ultimately be accountable to the Board of Directors and the Audit Committee; - 6.
 Conferring with the independent accountants and the internal auditors concerning the scope of their examinations of the books and records of the Company and its subsidiaries; reviewing and approving the independent accountants' annual engagement letter; reviewing and approving the Company's internal annual audit plans and procedures; and authorizing the auditors to perform such supplemental reviews or audits as the Committee may deem desirable; - 7.
-Reviewing with management, the independent accountants' and internal auditors' significant risks and exposures, audit activities and significant audit findings; - 8.
-Reviewing the range and cost of audit and non-audit services performed by the independent accountants;
+Reviewing with management, the independent accountants' and internal auditors' significant risks and exposures, audit activities and significant audit findings;